Mohsem35/DevOps/Linux/README.md

 RAID 5: RAID 5 uses block-level striping with **distributed parity**.
 Data and parity information are spread across multiple drives in the array, providing both performance and redundancy.
 If a drive fails, the parity information can be used to reconstruct the data.
 RAID 5 requires a minimum of three drives.

 RAID 6: RAID 6 is similar to RAID 5 but uses **double distributed parity**.
 It can withstand the failure of two drives simultaneously, providing better fault tolerance compared to RAID 5.
 RAID 6 requires a minimum of four drives.

+Both SAN and network-attached storage (NAS) are methods of managing storage centrally and sharing that storage with multiple hosts (servers).
+However, NAS is Ethernet-based, while SAN can use Ethernet and Fibre Channel.

+iSCSI